Sign in with GitHub to watch this episode for free.

 Fetching Data

-Now that we have met the family, it's time to create a request to see how the various pieces fit together.
-Create a new project in Xcode based on the Single View App template.
-Set Product Name to Networking and Language to Swift.
+Now that we have met the family, it's time to make a request to see how the various pieces fit together.
+Create a new project in Xcode by choosing the App template from the iOS > Application section.
+Set Product Name to Networking, Interface to SwiftUI, and Language to Swift.

-To illustrate how the URLSession stack works, we fetch an image from the web and display it in an image view.
-This simple example shows you how easy it is to create a request, schedule it, and handle its response.
+To illustrate how the URLSession stack works, we fetch a remote image and display it in an Image view.
+This simple example shows you how easy it is to make a request using the URLSession API.

 import UIKit